mapbox/maki/README.md

 ## Note about branches

 The main branch for the Maki project is `master`, however any icon contribution work should branch off of the development branch.

 The old version of Maki still exists in the `mb-pages` branch, which must remain intact because a number of old Mapbox projects depend on files it serves from its `www/` directory.

 ## Icon requests

 Maki welcomes icon requests from people in need of points of interest icons.
 Open an issue to make a request, and make sure to provide the required information outlined in the issue template.

-## Contributing & workflow
+## Workflow for contributing a new Maki icon

 Maki also welcomes contributions from designers who need icons for specific points of interest.
 Check out the [design guidelines](https://www.mapbox.com/maki-icons/guidelines/) before opening an issue.

 Please follow these steps to contribute to Maki.

 #### 1: Create an issue
-Make icon request issue (ticket) based on the ISSUE_TEMPLATE.md.
+Open an issue and make sure to provide the required information outlined in the issue template.
 If your request is for a group of icons, create individual request issues for each icon.
 This ticket is where all communication and documentation regarding your icon design will occur and reside.

 #### 2: Create a branch
 From the current development branch - named "v[version-number]-dev" - create a new branch.
 Name the branch after the icon; for example if you are creating a new ‘garden’ icon, your branch name would be ‘garden’.
 If the icon request is a group of icons, create one branch for the icon group and name it something succinct and descriptive.